elloGarrett/wedding_website/README.md

 ## Production

-Run `ng build --prod --base-href" <Your_Domain>"` for a prod server.
-Navigate to DOMAIN HERE.
+Run `firebase deploy` to deploy the project.